rcbotCheeseh/rcbot2/README.md

 Other than that it should compile fine, even with the latest Visual Studio 2019 - as long you only use the VS2013 C++ compiler.

 ### Linux
+Make sure you have GCC 4.8 as well as G++ 4.8 installed - newer versions are not compatible.

 * Go to `linux_sdk`
 * `make -f Makefile.rcbot2 vcpm`
 * `make -f Makefile.rcbot2 genmf` (this will generate the Makefiles)